 Generally speaking, yes.

 Certain exceptions to the requirement to wear face coverings are however provided for under Order in Council No. 885-2020 of July 15, for example when participating in sports or physical activities.
-A person may also remove his or her face covering when seated and maintaining a distance of two metres from all other people, for example if the person is a member of the public attending a council meeting or a public meeting.
+A person may also remove his or her face covering when seated and a distance of two metres is maintained between him or her and another person or, if the persons remain silent or speak only in a low voice, one metre between them, for example if the person is a member of the public attending a council meeting or a public meeting.
 An exception will also be made for persons consuming food or beverages in any space reserved for food or alcohol consumption.

 Specific guidelines for municipal employees and elected officials are provided in the questions that follow.

 As of June 7, 2021, the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) no longer requires that a medical mask or a mask certified by the Bureau de normalisation du Québec (BNQ) be worn continuously in green zones.
 (This is nevertheless recommended).
-However, the CNESST requires that such a face covering be worn when a physical distance of two metres or the use of a physical barrier is not possible, both indoors and outdoors.
+However, the CNESST requires that such a face covering be worn when a physical distance of two metres indoors and one metre outdoors or the use of a physical barrier is impossible to maintain.
 Masking is recommended for people moving about.

 Hence, continuous masking does not apply if a person is working alone in an enclosed cubicle or room (e.g., office with walls and door, truck, compartment)

-A municipal employee who is required to attend a council meeting or a public meeting is considered to be in the workplace.
+A municipal employee who is required to attend a council meeting or a public meeting is considered to be in the workplace (specific information on council sittings are provided below).

 It should be noted that a face covering, also called a craft mask, can refer to a face covering made by a company or a face covering made at home.
 A procedure mask refers to a medical mask that is attached with elastic bands behind the ears.